 A magnetic English actress who broke ground with television's first lesbian kiss and brings a sharp, restless intelligence to every role she inhabits.

-Anna Friel announced herself not just as a talent, but as a cultural provocateur, with her role as Beth Jordache on 'Brookside.'
-Her character's kiss with another woman was a British television first, sparking tabloid frenzy and cementing her as a fearless young actor.
-Rather than be typecast, Friel built a varied and international career, moving seamlessly from British stage work to Hollywood films like 'The Land of the Lost.'
-She found a perfect showcase in Bryan Fuller's whimsical series 'Pushing Daisies,' where her portrayal of the resurrected Chuck earned a Golden Globe nomination and displayed her gift for blending warmth with eccentricity.
-She later anchored the gritty crime drama 'Marcella,' winning an International Emmy for her portrayal of a detective grappling with personal darkness.
-Friel consistently chooses complex, often troubled women, investing them with a palpable humanity that avoids easy sentiment.
+Anna Friel played Beth Jordache on 'Brookside.'
+That character's kiss with another woman was a British television first, sparking tabloid frenzy and marking Friel as a fearless young actor.
+She refused typecasting, building a varied international career from British stage work to Hollywood films like 'The Land of the Lost.'
+Bryan Fuller's whimsical series 'Pushing Daisies' showcased her as the resurrected Chuck, a role that earned a Golden Globe nomination and displayed her gift for blending warmth with eccentricity.
+She later anchored the gritty crime drama 'Marcella,' winning an International Emmy for portraying a detective grappling with personal darkness.
+Friel consistently chooses complex, often troubled women.
+She invests them with palpable humanity that avoids easy sentiment.

 1965–1980